 Just remember that foods we eat remain in our bodies for long periods of time.
 So while a journal can be helpful to pinpoint the onset of symptoms when you first eat the offending food, know that your baby’s symptoms can persist for several days or even 2 weeks, even if you don’t eat that particular food again.

 If you notice an adverse reaction in your baby after you eat certain foods, try removing that food from your diet and watch for improvement.

 Start with cow’s milk, the most frequent cause of allergic reaction in breastfed babies.
 Remember, it takes time for your body to be completely free of the offending food, so make sure you’ve removed all sources of the food for at least two weeks.

-Changing your diet is hard.
-Happy Family Coaches are here to make it as easy as possible for you to stick with it, and maintain adequate intake of all the nutrients you and your baby need with a customized diet plan.
-S/he can also help you find hidden sources of allergens in processed foods, and suggest nutritious alternatives to the foods you’ve had to give up (for now).
+Changing your diet can be hard.
+Happy Family Mentors are here to make suggestions for changes you can make while still maintaining adequate intake of all the nutrients you and your baby need.
+She can also help you find hidden sources of allergens in processed foods, and suggest nutritious alternatives to the foods you’ve had to give up (for now).

 For more on this topic, check out the following articles:

 - Breastfeeding: How much should you eat while breastfeeding?